the thinking is already done · $189Get The Vault →

 Copy.
 Paste.
 Done.

-Not a blank chat box.
+Not a blank box.
 Not "ask me anything."
 Something is on fire right now.
 Go there — we'll hand you the extinguisher.

 1